#WhatBringsPeace – Work in Progress

-#WhatBringsPeace is an interactive documentary art project that envisions a 21st century peace movement.
-The project explores the quest for peace on individual and collective terms in response to increasing violence, environmental threats, and political extremism experienced globally today, making its mission timelier than ever.
-Beginning its journey in Europe in early 2017, #WhatBringsPeace will travel worldwide over the course of one year.
+This project explores the pan-human quest for peace on individual and collective terms in response to increasing violence, environmental threats, and political extremism experienced globally today, making its mission timelier than ever.
+Beginning its journey in Europe in early 2017, #WhatBringsPeace will travel worldwide.

 With the participation of interviewees, followers, and supporters, the project will create an inclusive growing ‘community.’